httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Resumable uploads, as defined in this document, do not permit uploading representation data in parallel to the same upload resource.
 The client MUST NOT perform multiple representation data transfers for the same upload resource in parallel.

 Even if the client is well-behaved and doesn't send concurrent requests, network interruptions can occur in such a way that the client considers a request as failed while the server is unaware of the problem and considers the request still ongoing.
 The client might then try to resume the upload with the best intentions, resulting in concurrent requests from the server's perspective.
 Therefore, the server MUST take measures to prevent race conditions, data loss and corruption from concurrent requests to append representation data ({{upload-appending}}) and/or cancellation ({{upload-cancellation}}) to the same upload resource.
-In addition, the server MUST NOT send outdated information in responses when retrieving the offset ({{offset-retrieving}}).
-This means that the offset sent by the server MUST be accepted in a subsequent request to append representation data if no other request to append representation data or cancel was received in the meantime.
+In addition, the server MUST NOT send outdated information in responses.
+This means that the offset communicated through responses as defined in {{upload-offset}} MUST be accepted in a subsequent request to append representation data if no other request to append representation data or cancel was received in the meantime.
 In other words, clients have to be able to use received offsets.

 The RECOMMENDED approach is as follows: If a server receives a new request to retrieve the offset ({{offset-retrieving}}), append representation data ({{upload-appending}}), or cancel the upload ({{upload-cancellation}}) while a previous request for creating the upload ({{upload-creation}}) or appending representation data ({{upload-appending}}) to the same upload resource is still ongoing, the server SHOULD prevent race conditions, data loss, and corruption by terminating the previous request before processing the new request.
 Due to network delay and reordering, the server might still be receiving representation data from an ongoing transfer for the same upload resource, which in the client's perspective has failed.
 Since the client is not allowed to perform multiple transfers for the same upload resource in parallel, the server can assume that the previous attempt has already failed.
 Therefore, the server MAY abruptly terminate the previous HTTP connection or stream.